Cerberus-ik/rr-live/README.md

 The server is hosted in EUW we don't know how well the site performs in NA or other regions.
 We expect some longer load times.
 If you are interested why the site takes different amounts of time to load take a look in the [rr-live](https://github.com/Cerberus-ik/rr-live/tree/master/rr-live) folder.
 We strongly recommend checking out all the folders since they contain a more in depth explanation on what they do.
-We apologize for every english related misstate we made in this project.
+We apologize for every english related mistakes we made in this project.
 Both maintainers are not native speakers.
-If you find a mistakes or want to correct the documentation in any way feel free to create a pull request.
+If you find a mistake or want to correct the documentation in any way feel free to create a pull request.
 Please report errors or bugs you encounter on the [issues](https://github.com/Cerberus-ik/rr-live/issues) page.

 ### It's not actually live is it?
-Kinda, we want the fastest possible updates for the users.
+Kinda we want the fastest possible updates for the users.
 We are currently moving to our own server.
 This gives us the flexibility to keep our [GG](https://github.com/Cerberus-ik/rr-live/tree/master/Riot-GG) running all the time.
 When we start running [GTAD](https://github.com/Cerberus-ik/rr-live/tree/master/Games-To-Ajax-Data) every 5 or 10 minutes you will get almost real time statistics.
 That's why you see such a big drop off in the amount of games the site analyzes since there are less games to analyze.